brettz9/jamilih/README.md

         1. A property `$text` set to a string to create a bare text node (this is only necessary if one wishes jml() to return a sole text node; otherwise, text nodes are created with simple strings belonging to an element's children array).
+        1. A property `$a` set to an array of attribute name-value arrays (this is only necessary if one requires and the environment allows a fixed attribute order but may not support first-declared-first-iterated for-in object iteration).
         1. A property `$document` set to an object with properties `childNodes` and, where present, a child object `xmlDeclaration` with properties `version`, `encoding`, and `standAlone`.
 In place of `childNodes`, one may instead add to any of the array properties, `head` and `body`.
 One may also add a string `title` property in which case, a `<head>` will be automatically created, with a `<meta charset="utf-8"/>` element (as expected by HTML5) and a `<title>` element, and any additionally supplied `head` array items appended to that `<head>`.
 If `head`, `body`, or `title` are supplied, an empty "html" DOCTYPE will be auto-created (as expected by HTML5) as well as an